torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

   a broken initramfs (also known as initrd), new firmware files, or an updated userland software?

-* Maybe it was a feature added to your distributor's kernel which vanilla Linux at that point never supported?
+* Maybe it was a feature added to your distributor's kernel which vanilla GNU/Linux at that point never supported?

 Note, if you found and fixed problems with the .config file, you want to use it